Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Problem Setup

-We interpret these disparity measures using the running example of making lending decisions.
-DD measures the disparity in within-class average loan approval rate.\footnote{Strictly speaking, demographic disparity is not based on classification ``error'' but it can be also computed from the within-class confusion matrices.} TPRD (respectively, TNRD) measure the disparity in the proportions of people who \textit{correctly} get approved (respectively, rejected) in loan applications between two classes, given their true npn-default or default outcome.
-Compared to DD, TPRD and TNRD only measure the disparity unmediated by existing base disparities in true outcome $Y$, and for this reason is considered as a more appropriate measure for unfairness than demographic disparity \citep{hardt2016equality}.
-In particular, TPRD can be interpreted as disparity in opportunities offered to deserving or qualified individuals.
-PPVD (respectively, NPVD) measure the disparity in the proportions of approved applicants who pay back their loan (respectively, rejected applicants who default) between two classes.
+To illustrate, we interpret these disparity measures using the running example of making lending decisions.
+DD measures the disparity in within-class average loan approval rate.\footnote{Strictly speaking, demographic disparity is not based on classification ``error'' but it can be also computed from the within-class confusion matrices.} TPRD (respectively, TNRD) measures the disparity in the proportions of people who \textit{correctly} get approved (respectively, rejected) in loan applications between two classes, given their true non-default or default outcome.
+Compared to DD, TPRD and TNRD only measure the disparity that is unmediated by existing base disparities in true outcome $Y$ and is considered more relevant for classification settings when concerned with disparities in allocation of a positive outcome in view of qualifying characteristics such as creditworthiness \citep{hardt2016equality}.
+Such disparities can be interpreted as ``disparate opportunity'' to equally-qualified individuals from different groups.
+PPVD (respectively, NPVD) measures the disparity in the proportions of approved applicants who pay back their loan (respectively, rejected applicants who default) between two classes.
 Such disparities can be interpreted as ``disparate benefit of the doubt'' in an individual having the positive label.